BrucePerens/seplos_c/README.md

 # seplos_c
 C library and tools for SEPLOS BMS (Battery Management System) using their protocol 2.0

+The software currently monitors all of the battery alarms and status, and emits a monitoring page to a text output.
+To be done: continuous monitoring with email for alarms and web output.

+I've only tested this with one battery, and I've not seen any alarms on that battery, so the alarm code may have issues.

 > **Warning**
 >
 > Please read the legal disclaimer in the file LICENSE.
 This section does not